Thimiru Pudichavan: Home media

-The music was composed by Vijay Antony himself, and released by Divo.

 Controversy

 The producers of films including Sei, Kaatrin Mozhi and Utharavu Maharaja deeply criticized and threatened for legal actions against Vijay Antony for his sudden postponement of Thimiru Pudichavan to 16 November instead of releasing it on 6 November which would significantly affect the screening shows for the above-mentioned films on the particular date.
 There has been a problem with the number of screens allotted to the film.
 There was a total of 150 screens allowed to the film, with every step of the process took ahead with proper and legal procedure.
 But suddenly, another film named "Thimiru pudichaven," which was set to release on Diwali 2018, was postponed to 16 November 2018.
 As this film was postponed the number of screens for "Sei" was reduced to 60-70 screens.